Geography & Social Work

 - Develop research dissemination and presentation skills by presenting findings at the KSU undergraduate research symposium and at an external academic conference.

 If you are interested in applying for this research opportunity, kindly submit your resume, a summary of your research skills and interests, as well as a statement about your long-term goals.
-Please submit your materials no later than Monday, March 21, 2016.
-Decisions of applicants will be made in April 2016.

 Dr. Darlene Xiomara Rodriguez